Tofee/updog/README.md

 </p>

 Updog is a replacement for Python's `SimpleHTTPServer`.
-It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use HTTP basic auth.
+It allows uploading, downloading, folder manipulation and executions via HTTP/S, can set ad hoc SSL certificates and use HTTP basic auth.

 <p align="center">